jimmoffitt/developer_advocate.blog/databases/test.md

 ## Request/response behavior<a id="RequestResponseBehavior" class="tall">&nbsp;</a>

 Using the ```fromDate``` and ```toDate``` parameters, you can request any time period that the API supports.
-The 30-Day search API provides Tweets from the most recent 31 days.
+The 30-Day search API provides Tweets from the most recent 31 days (even though referred to as the '30-Day' API, it makes 31 days avaialble to enable users to make complete month requests).
 The Full-Archive search API provides Tweets back to the very first tweet (March 21, 2006).
 However, a single response will be limited to the lesser of your specified 'maxResults' or 31 days.
-If matching data or your time range exceeds your specified maxResults or 31 days, you will receive a 'next' token which you should use to paginate through remainder of your specified time range.
+If matching data or your time range exceeds your specified maxResults or 31 days, you will receive a 'next' token which you should use to paginate through remainder of your specified time range (see below for pagination details).

-[TODO - rewrite]
-For example, if you want all of the data/counts from Jan 1, 2012 to June 30, 2012...
-You can specify that full six-month time period in your request, but the API will respond with the data for May only and provide a 'next' token to pull the data for the next 31 days and so on until you've received all of the data through Jan 1st, 2012.
+For example, say you are using Full-Archive search and want all Tweets matching your query from January 1, 2017 to June 30, 2017.
+You will specify that full six-month time period in your request using the ```fromDate``` and ```toDate``` parameters.
+The search API will respond with the first 'page' of Tweets, with the number of Tweets matching your ```maxResults``` parameter (which defaults to 100).
+Assuming there are more Tweets (and there most likely will be more), the API will also provide a 'next' token that enables you to make a request for the next 'page' of data.
+This process is repeated until the API does not return a 'next' token.
+See the next section for more details.

 ## Pagination<a id="Pagination" class="tall">&nbsp;</a>